-The Perhentian Islands are a great place to go snorkeling and scuba diving, while sea-kayaking is also very popular.
-Besides the fantastic marine-related activities on offer, visitors can lounge on one of the idyllic beaches, volunteer at one of its turtle conservation projects, or simply bask in the stunning nature on show.
+The islands are a great place to go snorkeling and scuba diving, while sea-kayaking is also very popular.
+Besides the fantastic marine-related things to do in the Perhentian Islands, visitors can lounge on one of the idyllic beaches, volunteer at one of its turtle conservation projects, or simply bask in the stunning nature on show.

 The two main islands in the group are Perhentian Besar and Perhentian Kecil.
 From them, you can explore the rest of the gorgeous uninhabited islands that lie nearby in the South China Sea.

 Tucked away on the south coast of Perhentian Kecil – or ‘Smaller Perhentian’ in English – this lovely little beach is ideal if you’re looking for a quiet getaway.
 Due to its secluded nature, not many people come here, so you’ll often have its golden sands entirely to yourself.

 Backed by lush jungle that threatens to overwhelm the beach and bordered by rocks at one end, Petani Beach looks very picturesque and has a laidback feel to it.